sotrh/learn-wgpu/docs/beginner/tutorial3-pipeline/README.md

 <div class="note">

 If you've gone through this tutorial before you'll likely notice that I've switched from using GLSL to using WGSL.
-Given that GLSL support is a secondary concern and that WGSL is the first class language of WGPU, I've elected to convert all the tutorials to use WGSL.
+Given that GLSL support is a secondary concern and that WGSL is the first-class language of WGPU, I've elected to convert all the tutorials to use WGSL.
 Some showcase examples still use GLSL, but the main tutorial and all examples going forward will be using WGSL.

 </div>

 <div class="note">

-The WGSL spec and it's inclusion in WGPU is still in development.
+The WGSL spec and its inclusion in WGPU are still in development.
 If you run into trouble using it, you may want the folks at [https://app.element.io/#/room/#wgpu:matrix.org](https://app.element.io/#/room/#wgpu:matrix.org) to take a look at your code.

 </div>